phalcon/documentation/docs/db-models.md

 ### Parameters

-!!! warning "NOTE"
+> **NOTE**: It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
+For more information check the [Binding Parameters](#binding-parameters)` section.

-    It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria come from user input.
-For more information check the [Binding Parameters][binding-parameters]` section.
+{: .alert .alert-warning }

 Both `find()` and `findFirst()` methods accept an associative array specifying the search criteria.